 - Enhanced CPC can be used together with -100% negative bid adjustments to exclude certain traffic from your campaign.
 For instance, if you bid $5, select Enhanced CPC, and also set a -100% bid adjustment for mobile devices, your bid will be $0 for mobile devices.

 Bid adjustments can combine to exceed your base bid, as the following example shows:

 |Base bid of 5% CPC on a $100/night hotel room||Running total bid|

 |Campaign bid adjustment, Spain hotels, 20%||$18|

 |Ad group bid adjustment, 20% for 7-day advanced booking window||$21.60|

 Bear in mind:

-The maximum positive bid adjustment is 900% (which is 10 times the base bid).The maximum negative bid adjustment is -90%, except for device bid adjustments, which have an additional setting of -100% (resulting in a bid of 0).
+The maximum positive bid adjustment is 900% (which is 10 times the base bid).The maximum negative bid adjustment is -90%.
+However, advanced booking window, check-in day, length of stay, and device bid adjustments have an additional setting of -100% (resulting in a bid of 0).

-Combined bid adjustments can't exceed a 900% bid increase or 90% bid decrease – except for devices mentioned above – but can include 0%.
+Combined bid adjustments can't have a +900% or -90% bid adjustment.
+If the eligible fields are set to -100%, then the stacked bid multiplier would also be set to -100%.
+The eligible fields can include 0%.
 For example, a $1 bid with a device increase of 900%, combined with a location increase of 900%, will result in a bid of only $10.